vandungbkfet12/publisher-api/README.md

   Step4: In /rabbitmq/test-multi-concurrrent path.
 Enter parameters and click Execute.

-  Step5: If you have no any error, respone is "Completed!".
-You can check in Rabbimq Management, a queue named "test" creatd with messages.
+  Step5: If you have no any error, response is "Completed!".
+You can check in Rabbimq Management, a queue named "test" created with messages.
 You can see like this: https://prnt.sc/tg7jw7